>

 FDA’s Final Rule on LDTs

-With FDA’s recent final rule, LDTs will be subjected to the same regulatory requirements as other IVDs are, including premarket reviews, quality system requirements, labeling requirements, adverse event reporting, and device listing and registration.
+Following the final rule that was issued, LDTs are now subject to the same regulatory requirements as other IVDs, including premarket reviews, quality system requirements, labeling requirements, adverse event reporting, and device listing and registration.
 To prevent disruptions in patient care, there is a four-year transition or phaseout period consisting of the following five stages:

 • Stage 1 (May 6, 2025): LDT manufacturers will be expected to comply with FDA medical device reporting (MDR) requirements, correction and removal reporting requirements, and quality system (QS) requirements for complaint files.